hexawyz/Exo/ReadMe.md

 * Keyboard backlighting: The service will observe keyboard backlight changes and push overlay notifications.
 * Mouse: The service can observe and display DPI changes.
 * GPU: Provide support for accessing connected monitors in non-interactive (service) mode.
+* Sensors: For devices that provide data readings, expose

 # Supported devices